-Electric Pictures and Bristow Global Media Partner to Co-produce a Special Event Docudrama Marking the 100th Anniversary of the End of WWI
+Electric Pictures and BGM to Co-produce Special Event Docudrama Marking the 100th Anniversary of the End of WWI

 Commissioned by Corus Entertainment, Foxtel and BBC Scotland, Production now underway on 100 Days to Victory